 Average price per person / week in a big city:

 - Food: varies depending on your appetite, about $ 50 / week per person

-– Transport: all depends on where you live but maps are available with different rates depending on the area and time you wish to travel.
+- Transport: all depends on where you live.
+Maps are available with different rates depending on the area and time you wish to travel.
 Travelling to the CBD and the surrounding areas can cost roughly around $6 for a return ticket.
-If you’re travelling frequently and on a daily basis by different modes of transport, it would be cheaper to pay for a weekly pass around $48, or transport top up card (Eg Opal Card in Sydney).
+If you’re travelling frequently on a daily basis by different modes of transport, it would be cheaper to pay for a weekly pass around $48.
+Or transport top up card (Eg Opal Card in Sydney).

 TOTAL: $ 350 p/ week (with no extra!)

 HotelWorld is one of the most popular sites for booking hostels in Australia.
 With their search engine, you can compare the rates of hostels and make your booking online!